March is National Tick Awareness Month!

-We’ve run the numbers & it’s less expensive to prevent transmission of Lyme disease for a full year than it is to treat it.
-And because we still don’t know enough about subclinical & long-term effects of the disease, your best bet is to take appropriate steps to avoid it.
+We’ve run the numbers, and it’s less expensive to prevent transmission of Lyme disease for a full year than it is to treat it.
+And because we worry about Lyme nephritis (a rare but typically fatal complication of Lyme disease that affects kidneys) and we still don’t know enough about subclinical & long-term effects of the disease, your best bet is to take appropriate steps to avoid disease transmission.

-Having your dog on Bravecto doesn’t negate taking other precautions as well, including doing regular tick checks and removing ticks from your pet as soon as you find one.
-(At some point in the future, we’ll be looking at whether it’s also appropriate to introduce the Lyme vaccine in our area.
-We’re not seeing a need just yet.)
+Note: At some point, we’ll be looking at whether it’s also appropriate to introduce the Lyme vaccine in our area.
+We’re not seeing a need just yet.

 Need reminders to give your pet flea & tick preventives?
 There’s an app for that!
 Instructions for downloading the app: Flea and Tick app Instruction Sheet_EN